sonnguyen123526/distrisync/docs/Architecture.md

 ```
 distrisync-data/
-  {sanitised-roomId}.wal    ← one APPEND-mode FileChannel per active room
+  {roomId}_{boardId}.wal    ← one APPEND-mode FileChannel per active room-board partition
 ```

-Room identifiers are sanitised before use as filenames: every character outside `[a-zA-Z0-9_\-]` is replaced by `_`.
-This prevents path-traversal attacks and ensures compatibility with all major filesystems.
+WALs are partitioned per board.
+This allows lazy, zero-overhead board creation: a board that has never received a durable mutation has no file, no open channel, and no recovery scan cost.
+It also enables independent state recovery, so one board's WAL lifecycle is isolated from every other board in the same room.

 ### 6.2 Frame Format